A Name You Can TrustTM

 Do We Need A Crisis To Improve Highway Safety?

-On behalf of Jordan Blad at Alpert & Fellows
+On behalf of Jordan Blad at Alpert & Fellows, LLC

 Years of reduced traffic fatalities changed last year, as highway deaths began to increase.
 That change may force regulators and legislatures to again focus on steps to prevent these deaths.